rigsby-HART/HNA-dashboard/README.md

 - Dash
 - SQL Alchemy

+It is recommended to just use the requirements file, as you most likely will be missing libraries that aren't core.

 ### Start Local Server and Run the Dashboard

 1. Git Clone or Download the code package from the repository
+2. Run `pip install -r requirements.txt` to install all the required packages.
-2. Type `python app.py` on your Shell inside of the folder of the code package.
+3. Type `python app.py` on your Shell inside of the folder of the code package.
-3. Type `localhost:8000/page1`, `localhost:8000/page2`, `localhost:8000/page3`, and `localhost:8000/page4` on your browser.
+4. Type `localhost:8000/page1`, up to page 5 on your browser.
 Each page indicates:
     - page1: Map Picker
     - page2: Core Housing Need page
     - page3: Household Projections page
-    - page4: Indigenous Household Core Housing Need Page
+    - page4: Indigenous Household Core Housing Need page
+    - page5: Renter vs Owners (and Subsidized Renters) page

 ## Technical Support